duerrfk/sdn-mq/README.md

 1. All messages are consequently based on JSON making message generation and interpretation straightforward.

-2. SDN-MQ supports proactive and reactive flow programming without the need to implement complex OSGi services.
+2. SDN-MQ supports proactive and reactive flow programming (packet-in events) without the need to implement complex OSGi services.

 3. SDN-MQ supports message filtering for packet-in events through standard JMS selectors.
-So the control application can define, which packet-in events to receive based on packet header fields like source and destination adddresses.
-According to the publish/subscribe paradigm, multiple control applications can receive the packet-in event notifications for the same packet.
+The control application can define, which packet-in events to receive based on packet header fields like source and destination adddresses.
+According to the publish/subscribe paradigm, multiple control applications can receive packet-in event notifications for the same packet.

 4. SDN control logic an be distributed horizontally to different hosts for scaling out control logic.

 5. Although SDN-MQ is based on the Java-based JMS standard, JMS servers such as Apache ActiveMQ support further language-independent protocols like STOMP (Streaming Text Oriented Messaging Protocol).
-Therefore, cross-language control applications implemented in C++, Python, JavaScipt, etc. are supported.
+Therefore, cross-language control applications implemented in C++, Python, JavaScript, etc. are supported.

 6. Besides packet-in events and flow programming, SDN-MQ supports further essential functionality such as packet forwarding/injection via the controller.